IEP Goals for Math Word Problems

 For many of us, reminiscing about our school days and doing word problems does not bring happy memories.
 Finally, we learned some math calculations, and then a story was added to it.
 I’m a visual learner, so reading a few sentences and having to create a math problem from it was a nightmare.

 Of course, in the 1970s and 1980s, it wasn’t common to say, “Hey, this child could use some visual support.
-Let’s give her a visual organizer so she can plan out her thoughts.”
+Let’s give her a graphic organizer so she can plan out her thoughts.”

 That may be an accommodation that is appropriate for your child or student.